Princeton-CDH/devenv/getting-started-django-models.md

 2. Copy your sqldump into your shared data folder so it will be available to you within the virtual environment.
-You can either use the finder to drap or copy into `devenv/data` or copy from the command line:
+You can either use the finder to drap or copy into `devenv/data` or copy from the command line.
+The command below assumes that you have your SQL dump in the same folder as your devenv, e.g. HOME (`~`):

    `cp yyyy-mmm-dd_dbname.sql devenv/data/`